Information for foreign auditors

 According to the abovementioned acts only the auditor who is a registered auditor with the NBA and who is also mentioned on the list of audit firms which have a license of the AFM can perform statutory audits in the Netherlands.

-When a foreign auditor wishes to perform statutory audits in the Netherlands he or she must acquire membership of the NBA or AFM.
+When a foreign auditor wishes to perform statutory audits in the Netherlands he or she must acquire membership of the NBA and/or register with AFM.
 In order to become a member the foreign auditor must first apply for a certificate of professional competence based on article 54 Wab.

 Commissie Eindtermen Accountantsopleiding (CEA) is the autonomous administrative authority that handles applications for a certificate of professional competence.

-The registration process with the AFM is a matter for the individual audit firms.
+The registration process with the AFM is a matter for the individual audit firms respectively the individual auditor.